Coastal Walks in Portugal

 The coastal paths stretch magnificently from Carvalhal Beach to Ponta em Branco, showcasing dramatic schist cliffs.
 Limestone trails of Carrapateira provide stunning views of Bordeira Beach.
 The iconic coastal walk leads to Cabo de Sao Vicente lighthouse.

-Duration 8 days Destinations Vila Nova de Milfontes, Almograve, Zambujeira, Odeceixe, Aljezur, Carrapateira, Sagres Age Range 16 to 99 year olds Operator Exodus Adventure Travels From
+Duration 8 days Destinations Vila Nova de Milfontes, Almograve, Zambujeira, Odeceixe, Aljezur, Carrapateira, Sagres Age Range Ages 16+ Operator Exodus Adventure Travels From $3,330

-Duration 8 days Destinations Vila Nova de Milfontes, Almograve, Zambujeira, Odeceixe, Aljezur, Vila do Bispo, Sagres Age Range up to 99 year olds Operated in English, German Operator Eurohike From
+Duration 10 days Destinations Vila Nova de Milfontes, Almograve, Zambujeira, Odeceixe, Aljezur, Arrifana, Carrapateira, Vila do Bispo, Sagres Age Range All Ages Welcome Operated in English, German Operator Eurohike From

-Duration 10 days Destinations Vila Nova de Milfontes, Almograve, Zambujeira, Odeceixe, Aljezur, Carrapateira, Vila do Bispo, Sagres Age Range up to 99 year olds Operated in English, German Operator Eurohike From
+Duration 8 days Destinations Vila Nova de Milfontes, Almograve, Zambujeira, Odeceixe, Aljezur, Vila do Bispo, Sagres Age Range All Ages Welcome Operated in English, German Operator Eurohike From

 The coastal paths sweep from Lagos to Carvoeiro, showcasing the dramatic Praia da Luz cliffs and Senhora da Rocha trails.
 Protected shorelines and hidden coves await with expert guides, while comfortable hotels in picturesque coastal towns provide rest.